giri-harsh/Phone-Addiction-Pred/README.md

 Got questions?
 Found a bug?
 Want to collaborate?
 Drop an issue or connect!

 ---

 *⚡ 84% accuracy in predicting digital addiction - your phone usage patterns are more predictable than you think*

+*⚡ 84% accuracy in predicting digital addiction - your phone usage patterns are more predictable than you think*